wkrzywiec/wkrzywiec.github.io/content/posts/053_event-store-part-2/index.md

 * **Event store should allow to store events**
 * **Events stored in event store can't be modified** - events are business actions that occured in the past.
 We cannot change the history and we cannot change events stored in event store, therefore everything stored there remains there as it was at the begining.
 * **Events must be added to the end of a stream** - every event persisted must be order at least within a stream.
-The stream is a collection of events that pertains a single domain object.
+The stream is a collection of events that refers a single domain object.
 Event store should forbid saving any event in any position but the end of a stream.
 * **All events in a stream are ordered** - not only storing events but also loading them must preserve the order of their occurance.
 It is very crucial for replaying them to rebuild the state of a domain object.

 These are requirements that will be covered by implementation of event store in this article.
 Fully fledge event stores are providing other capabilities like: